The Hard Sell

 - Furthermore, it is quite easy for such an issue to occur i.e it is not some freak accident or rare disaster.

-- Finally, against this backdrop of a fragile profit, potential losses are virtually unlimited if something goes really wrong.
+- Finally, even with this thin profit, potential losses are virtually unlimited if something goes badly wrong.

 BIM can tip the commercial equation towards the black-ink side, but it obviously can’t overcome fundamental commercial, design, method or contractual problems.